 I ran 1000 iterations to compute the average indicator for a set of 110 time series, conducting the procedure once without any normalization and once with normalization.
-The outcomes are graphically represented in Figure 19: Panel (a) illustrates the scenario without normalization, where each of the 1000 simulations is represented by a gray line, and the true underlying series is traced in red.
-As anticipated, on average the variance of the composite indicator is notably higher in the pre-break phase compared to the post-break phase.
+The outcomes are graphically represented in Figure 16: Panel (a) illustrates the scenario without normalization, where a gray line represents each of the 1000 simulations, and the true underlying series is traced in red.
+As anticipated, on average, the variance of the composite indicator is notably higher in the pre-break phase compared to the post-break phase.

-Panel (b) of Figure 19 displays the results when the normalization is employed.
-The simulations reveal a compelling aspect: while the average correlation with the true series is largely the same for both pre-break and post-break periods regardless of normalization, it is considerably higher across the entire timeline when the data is normalized.
+Panel (b) of Figure 16 displays the results when the normalization is employed.
+The simulations reveal a compelling aspect: while the average correlation with the true series is essentially the same for both pre-break and post-break periods regardless of normalization, it is considerably higher across the entire timeline when the data is normalized.
 This enhancement in correlation serves as an extra argument to normalize the data.